sd3ph/sd3ph.github.io/README.md

             <div class="section">
                 <h2>JOIN US</h2>
                 <div class="advertisement">
-                    <h1>Join the Vanguard of Innovation</h1>
+                    <h1>Join Us to Innovate</h1>
-                    <p>Are you a trailblazer?
-A visionary?
-A relentless pursuer of knowledge and impact?
-We are seeking brilliant minds to join our dynamic ecosystem of innovation.
+                    <p> We are seeking creative minds to join our dynamic ecosystem of innovation.
 This is more than an opportunity; it's a call to co-create the future.</p>

-                    <p>Whether you are an established researcher, a budding scientist, or a creative force eager to collaborate, we have a place for you.
+                    <p>Whether you are an established researcher, a budding scientist, or a creative force eager to collaborate, we may have plans for you.
 We are actively seeking passionate individuals for:</p>

                     <div class="opportunities">
                         <div class="opportunity">Collaborative Projects</div>
-                        <div class="opportunity">Co-working Opportunities</div>
+                        <div class="opportunity">Internship Opportunities</div>
                         <div class="opportunity">PhD Positions</div>
                         <div class="opportunity">Postdoctoral Fellowships</div>
                     </div>